Gabriel-RABHI/ActionBridge/README.md

 ## Overview

 ActionBridge introduces a structured, file-system-based workflow for large-scale, AI-assisted software development.
-By utilizing Hierarchical, Fractal Prompt Building, it aggressively optimizes AI agent context and execution, delivering better results within the most complex codebases.
+By utilizing Hierarchical, Fractal Prompt Building, it aggressively optimizes AI agent context and execution, delivering better results within complex codebases.

 ActionBridge was born as the logical continuation of a deeper architectural project: **Ghost Body Object (GBO)**.
-While GBO is a groundbreaking .NET, high performance, transactional, persistent and distributed memory model designed primarily to radically simplify software design for _human_ developers, ActionBridge is the Agentic Framework built to leverage GBO's extreme architectural clarity.
+While GBO is a groundbreaking .NET, high performance, transactional, persistent and distributed memory model designed primarily to radically simplify software design for _human_ developers, ActionBridge is the Agentic Framework built to leverage GBO's benefits.

 However, ActionBridge is entirely agnostic; it treats code as a temporary, replaceable artifact and its workflow can be seamlessly applied to **any** existing, structured codebase to enhance AI reliability and output quality.
 ## Why?

 The foundational premise of ActionBridge is that applying LLMs to traditional software architectures—systems inherently designed _by_ humans, _for_ humans—is fundamentally flawed.
 When unleashed on medium-to-large legacy codebases, AI inevitably triggers context hallucinations, code duplication, silent bugs, and eventual code collapse.

-Currently, the only viable workaround is a rigidly step-by-step, highly localized, and deeply human-reviewed programming workflow.
+Currently, the only viable workaround is a rigidly step-by-step, localized, and human-reviewed programming workflow.
 However, as codebase size and complexity grow, developer confidence plummets—even with the most rigorous Unit and Integration test strategies.
 This creates a critical paradox: the lightning-fast speed of AI code generation can induce an overwhelming, counterproductive bottleneck in human review.
 Pull Requests (PRs) are often validated with minimal scrutiny.
 In the past, developers knew exactly what was in the code, how it worked, how it was tested, and the root of its design choices.
 Now, AI decides and writes the code, while developers often simply push it because the tests are green.

 What appears to be a productivity gain actually creates massive knowledge debt, and inevitably, technical debt.

 We are reaching the limits of what generic tooling and raw model scaling can achieve.
 The future of AI-assisted software engineering is not about asking, _"How do we endlessly enhance LLM capabilities to understand the chaos of large codebases?"_ Instead, it is about asking, _"How do we restructure software architecture to perfectly align with what LLMs are actually capable of producing?"_
 ## The Ideal Architecture & Ghost Body Object (GBO)

 The next generation of software architecture must be explicitly designed for AI-assisted development.
 Boilerplate and glue code must be abstracted away, allowing both humans and AI to focus entirely on specific business domains and distinct functional aspects.